agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 ![chart-tracetree](/images/chart-tracetree.png)

 It is again unproductive to discuss a speed comparison between the Red Black Tree allocators on this scale, so we will drop the list allocator for further comparison.
+We will also note that the Segregated Fits allocator was much more competitive across these categories in terms of speed.
+However, it is not quite fast enough to stay for further analysis amongst the different Red-Black tree allocators.

 ![chart-rbtracetree](/images/chart-rbtracetree.png)